gilbertgonz/GPS-Nav/README.md

 # GPS-Nav
-This ROS package was developed with the intent to provide GPS-waypoint based autonomous navigation for an Autonomous Vehicle for Detecting Landmines (AVDL).
+This ROS package was developed with the intent to provide GPS-waypoint based autonomous navigation for an Autonomous Vehicle for Detecting Landmines (AVDL); my Senior Year Engineering project at Florida International University (FIU).
 It consists of a GUI where the user can see the current location of the robot, location of detected landmines, input waypoint locations, and buttons that the user can utlize to control the robot.

 # Dependencies
 Tested in ROS Noetic and Ubuntu 20.04